DawoodSaeed/go-scrapper/readme.md

-Technology used:
-  Elastic Search
+Technology used: GoLang & Elastic Search
-  GOLang